Effective action of type II superstring theories at order $\alpha'^3$: NS-NS couplings: Discussion

 \section{Discussion}

-In this paper, we have shown that imposition the gauge symmetries and the T-duality symmetry on the effective action of type II superstring theories for NS-NS fields at order $\alpha'^3$, can fix the effective action, \ie \reef{S3}, up to an overall factor.
+In this paper, we speculate that the bosonic part of the classical effective action of type II superstring theories is invariant under the $Z_2$-subgroup of $O(1,1,R)$ after dimensionally reducing the theory on a circle.
+We have shown that imposition of the gauge symmetries and this $Z_2$-symmetry on the effective action for NS-NS fields at order $\alpha'^3$, can fix the effective action, \ie \reef{S3}, up to an overall factor.
 In fact, the gauge symmetries require to have 872 couplings at order $\alpha'^3$ with unfixed coefficients \cite{Garousi:2020mqn}, and the T-duality symmetry fixes these 872 parameters in terms of only one parameter.

 Most of the couplings in \reef{S3} are new couplings which have not been found in the literature by other methods in string theory.
 When $B$-field is zero, the couplings \reef{S3} reduce to two Riemann quartet terms that their coefficients, after using the cyclic symmetry of the Riemann curvature, become exactly the same as the coefficients that have been found in \cite{Gross:1986mw,Grisaru:1986vi,Freeman:1986zh} by the S-matrix and the sigma-model methods.
 These couplings are invariant under the field redefinitions.
 However, the couplings which have $B$-field are not invariant under the field redefinitions, except the parameters $c_1,c_2,c_5,c_7,c_8$ in the couplings with structure $H^8$ \cite{Garousi:2020mqn}.
 The couplings \reef{S3} that we have found are in one particular scheme.
 To compare these couplings with the couplings in the literature that are found by the S-matrix elements, one has to first reproduce the field theory S-matrix elements using the couplings in the scheme \reef{T54} and compare them with the corresponding string theory S-matrix elements to fix the parameters in \reef{T54}.
 Then the fixed couplings should be compared with the couplings \reef{S3} that the T-duality produces.
 Using the scheme \reef{T54}, some of the parameters in \reef{T54} have been found in \cite{Garousi:2020mqn} by S-matrix element of four NS-NS vertex operators.
 Those couplings are exactly the same as the couplings that the T-duality constraint produces.
 It would be interesting to fix some of other parameters in \reef{T54} by comparing them with the string theory S-matrix element of five NS-NS vertex operators calculated in \cite{Liu:2019ses} and compare the resulting couplings with the couplings in \reef{S3}.